muellerberndt/legion/docs/user_guide.md

 ```
 "Show me the system status"
 "What commands are available?"
-"Search all assets for the string 'stETH', then give me a list of the associated projects"
+"Search all assets for the string 'using SignatureUtil for bytes', then give me a list of the associated projects"
+"Give me the name of the project that address 0xa0ed89af63367ddc8e1dd6b992f20d1214ccb51c is associated with, if any."

 ```